KishorKumar11/StarWarsBook/docs/Documentation.md

 - Cause: Switch is not an exported member of `react-router-dom`
 - Solution: Instead used BrowserRouter, Route, Routes from `react-router-dom`

+## Future Plans
+- Replace 'Add to favorites' button with star icon to enable better user interaction
+- Improve table display UI that matches the Star Wars theme
+- Replace character detail preview modal with pages that include better UI for each character along with their pictures
+- Improve UI of 'Favorites Only' and 'Clear Selection' button
+- Add sliding transition between pages to simulate the "Force" as per the Star Wars theme

 ## Learnings
 ### Customisable format settings
 - In the settings.json, add the necessary editor settings (formatOnSave, formatOnPsater etc...) and link it to prettier-vscode